-The Ed.S. program is designed to prepare highly qualified school psychologists to practice in public schools or related educational settings.
-The program complies with the training standards outlined by the National Association of School Psychologists (NASP, 2000a) and meets the certification requirements of most other states.
-The program is accredited by the Massachusetts Department of Education and requires a minimum of 72 semester hours of coursework including a 1200-hour, 10-month, supervised internship in school psychology.
-The program complies with the guidelines and principles for accreditation of programs in professional psychology as outlined by the National Association of School Psychologists (NASP, 2000a).
+The M.Ed. / Ed.S. program is designed to prepare highly qualified school psychologists to practice in public schools or related educational settings.
+The program complies with the training standards outlined by the National Association of School Psychologists (NASP, 2000a).
+Through this degree program, which is accredited by the Massachusetts Department of Education and meets the certification requirements of most other states, students gain licensure through the Massachusetts Department of Elementary and Secondary Education (DESE).
+Typically taking three years to complete, students in this program receive their M.Ed. along the way to completing their Ed.S.
+It requires a minimum of 72 semester hours of coursework including a 1200-hour, 10-month, supervised internship in school psychology.
+The M.Ed./Ed.S. program is fully accredited by NASP through Spring 2027.
+Read the NASP report.

 The University of Massachusetts School Psychology Program courses are organized within seven basic domains: (a) Psychological & Educational Foundations, (b) Psychometrics, Assessment, & Research, (c) Methods of School-Based Intervention, (d) Professional School Psychology, (e) Applications of Research Skills, (f) Practicum Experiences, and (g) Internship Experiences.
 A minimum of 69 graduate credits is required.